 Our view – For some reason, from the very beginning of its existence in 2011, there was a lot of confusion for many businesses regarding Google+.
 Perhaps they felt that there were already arguably too many social networks to have to deal with.
 So what could the value be of Google+ ?
 What would make it worth adding onto the list?
 We originally found good reasons to answer these questions and for a while the social networking platform seemed to be gaining ground.

-This is possibly the simplest and most important reason why you should be using Google+ and sooner rather than later!
-It really is growing very fast and according to one global index, currently 25% of the world’s Internet users are now actively using Google+.
-This means of course that your customers and also your competitors may be using it when you are not.
+According to one global index, there was at one point 25% of the world’s Internet users actively using Google+.
+So it meant that your customers and also your competitors might be using it when you were not.

 Alas, the sun is about to set on this platform.
 In some ways it is a pity – one of the upsides of Google+ that we liked was the variety of “Communities” which people had started to build, showing the amazing diversity of interests that people have.
 Amongst these:

 Just goes to show that not even Google gets it right all the time.